ZihengZZH/survival-analysis/README.md

 ### RNA Sequencing
 ---
-RNA-Seq, also called whole transcriptome shotgun sequencing, uses next-generation sequencing to reveal the presence the quentity of RNA in a biological sample at a given moment.
+RNA-Seq, also called whole transcriptome shotgun sequencing, uses next-generation sequencing to reveal the presence the quantity of RNA in a biological sample at a given moment.
 Each sample contrains raw_counts, median_length_normalized, and RPKM for every gene.

 #### RPKM (Reads Per Kilobase Million):